How does The Old Farmer’s Almanac make its long-range predictions? We have a unique, age-old formula. Read on …

 We derive our weather forecasts from a secret formula that was devised by the founder of this Almanac, Robert B. Thomas, in 1792.
 Thomas believed that weather on Earth was influenced by sunspots, which are magnetic storms on the surface of the Sun.

 Notes about that formula are locked in a black box in our offices in Dublin, New Hampshire.
-(Yes, that's a photo of the unassuming black box below.)
+(Yes, that’s a photo of the unassuming black box.)

-Our forecasts emphasize temperature and precipitation deviations from averages, or normals.
-These are based on 30-year statistical averages prepared by government meteorological agencies and updated every ten years.
+There is some confusion about what our forecasts means, and it’s important to understand that our forecasts emphasize temperature and precipitation deviations from averages, or normals.
+These are based on 30-year statistical averages prepared by government meteorological agencies and updated every 10 years.
 The most recent tabulations span the period 1981 through 2010.

 We believe that nothing in the universe happens haphazardly, that there is a cause-and-effect pattern to all phenomena.
 However, although neither we nor any other forecasters have as yet gained sufficient insight into the mysteries of the universe to predict the weather with total accuracy, our results are almost always very close to our traditional claim of 80 percent.